Microquasar jet-cocoon systems as PeVatrons: Dependence on source parameters

 \section{Dependence on source parameters}

 Here, we present the results for parameters that are different from the default one in Table~\ref{tab:parameters-default}, as indicated in Table~\ref{tab:parameters-all}.
 The predicted energy spectrum of escaping CRs is summarized in Fig.~\ref{fig:spectrum-inj-appendix}.
-The predicted CR intensity on Earth is presented in Fig.~\ref{fig:Model-B} and Fig.~\ref{fig:Model-C}, respectively.
-We can see the peak energy predicted with Model-B is slightly below PeV, which is unable to explain the observed proton \textit{knee} structure.
+The predicted CR intensity on Earth is presented in Figs.~\ref{fig:Model-B} and Fig.~\ref{fig:Model-C}, respectively.
+We can see the peak energy predicted with Model B is slightly below PeV, which is unable to explain the observed proton knee structure.